AaronCWacker/Yggdrasil/README.md

 📦 Software & Database Component Tracking Process
 🚀 Technical Capacity Usage Measurement & Metrics
 👨‍💼 Staff Capacity Requirements Measurement & Metrics
-Note:

 The assignment grade will be adjusted by the final peer evaluation.
 Consult the PIR Assignment Rubric for the instructor's assessment of your team's submission.
-Copy

-AW
-Restructure it and make it multilevel numbered outline with emojis and give definitions

-Here's the restructured multilevel numbered outline with emojis and definitions:

 📂 Application Architecture & Integration 1.1. 📝 Application Review & Description - Review and describe the application as presented in the project proposal.
 1.2. 🛒 Purchased or Licensed Application Details - If the application was purchased or licensed from an external vendor, provide the name of the application and the vendor who provides and supports it. - Describe the configuration process required to tailor the application to the target organization's requirements.
 1.3. 📜 Software, Hardware, & Network Acquisition Policy - Describe the organization's published policy and/or procedures covering the acquisition of software, hardware, or network/telecommunication components.
 1.4. ☁️ Cloud-based Application Synchronization - If the application is not cloud-based, explain how the application is run in a synchronized manner at multiple sites within the organization.
 1.5. 🗄️ Database Management System - Specify the database management system used by the application (e.g., Oracle, MS SQL Server, MySQL).
 1.6. 🧩 Integration with Existing Systems - Describe how the new information system fits into the organization's overall portfolio of information systems. - Explain any integration of the application with existing information systems in terms of which systems are integrated and how they are integrated (processes and/or data).
 1.7. 🚫 Reasons for Stand-alone Application - If the application is completely separate (stand-alone), provide the reasons why it isn't integrated with any of the organization's other information systems.

 🖥️ Application Hosting & Capacity Requirements 2.1. ☁️ Cloud or On-premises Hosting - Specify whether the application is hosted in the cloud or on-premises (locally by the organization itself).
 2.2. 🌐 IaaS, PaaS, SaaS, Private/Public Cloud - If the application is hosted in the cloud, identify whether it is hosted as Infrastructure as a Service (IaaS), Platform as a Service (PaaS), or Software as a Service (SaaS). - Specify if the application is on a private or public cloud.
 2.3. 🔒 Intranet or Extranet Usage - If the application is hosted on-premises, specify whether an intranet or extranet is being used.
 2.4. 📈 Capacity Requirements: Scalability, Availability, Maintainability - Regardless of how the application is hosted, describe the capacity requirements for the application in terms of Scalability, Availability, and Maintainability.

 🔒 Application Security & Backup/Recovery 3.1. 🛡️ Security Standards & Policies - Describe any standards or policies of the organization that address security requirements for the application.
 3.2. 🔑 User Identification & Authentication - Explain the standard identification/authentication procedure that must be integrated with the new application. - Specify whether application users are fully identified and authenticated before access is allowed (e.g., via validated access to an intranet or extranet).
 3.3. 🔐 Additional Application Protections - Describe any other protections in place for the application and the organization's online applications in general.
 3.4. 💾 Data Backup & Recovery Plans - Explain how data backup requirements for the application are being addressed. - Describe the backup and recovery plans developed for the application in the event of system failure (i.e., how the organization would accomplish the same business tasks). - Specify whether the application is included within an organizational contingency or disaster recovery plan.

 🔧 Application Maintenance & Performance Monitoring 4.1. 👥 Maintenance Responsibility & Support Plan - Identify who is responsible for system maintenance. - Describe the ongoing maintenance and support plan. - If the application is hosted by a cloud provider, explain how the provider coordinates service continuity and uptime.
 4.2. 📞 Help Desk Support - Specify whether the initial support contact for the application is done through the Help Desk.
 4.3. 🩹 Fix Incorporation & Security - Explain how fixes are incorporated into the application and how the security of fixes is maintained.
 4.4. 📅 Release Plan for Updates & Enhancements - Describe the release plan for updated versions of the application. - Specify if there are any enhancements and/or additional functions pending.
 4.5. 🔄 Change Request Handling - Explain how requests for change are handled.
 4.6. 📊 Database Protection: Logs & Audit Trails - Specify whether the database is protected by logs and audit trails.

 📋 Tracking Components & Performance 5.1. 🔍 Hardware Component Tracking Process - Describe the organization's formal process for tracking hardware components (e.g., bar coding hardware or RFID tracking).
 5.2. 📦 Software & Database Component Tracking Process - Describe the organization's formal process for tracking software and database components (e.g., an inventory list of software licenses).
 5.3. 🚀 Technical Capacity Usage Measurement & Metrics - Explain if the IT department/organization measures the technical capacity usage for its information systems in general. - Specify the metrics (measures) used to track technical capacity usage.
 5.4. 👨‍💼 Staff Capacity Requirements Measurement & Metrics - Describe whether the organization's IT staff measures the staff capacity requirements for IT projects as a planning issue. - Specify the metrics (measures) used to track staff capacity requirements.
 Note:
 The assignment grade will be adjusted by the final peer evaluation.
 Consult the PIR Assignment Rubric for the instructor's assessment of your team's submission.
-Copy

-AW
-Restruccture it according to ITIL. list definitions at bottom.
-Explain it in terms of sample app of Quickbooks cloud hosted on AWS and for each line create a sample answer with emojis:

-Here's the restructured outline according to ITIL, with definitions at the bottom and sample answers for each line using QuickBooks cloud hosted on AWS:

 📂 Service Design 1.1. 📝 Service Catalog Management - 📘 Sample: QuickBooks cloud hosted on AWS is listed in the service catalog as a SaaS offering for financial management. 📊💰 1.2. 🎯 Service Level Management - 📈 Sample: The service level agreement (SLA) for QuickBooks cloud ensures 99.9% uptime and 24/7 support. 🚀🔧 1.3. 🔒 Information Security Management - 🔐 Sample: QuickBooks cloud on AWS complies with industry security standards like SOC 1, SOC 2, and PCI DSS. 🛡️✅ 1.4. 🌐 Supplier Management - 🤝 Sample: AWS is the main supplier for hosting QuickBooks cloud, and their performance is regularly reviewed. ☁️📋

 🚀 Service Transition 2.1. 🔄 Change Management - 🔧 Sample: All changes to QuickBooks cloud, such as updates or new features, follow a strict change management process. 📅✅ 2.2. 🔍 Asset and Configuration Management - 📦 Sample: All AWS resources used for QuickBooks cloud are tracked in a configuration management database (CMDB). 🗄️🔍 2.3. 🔐 Release and Deployment Management - 📤 Sample: New versions of QuickBooks cloud are thoroughly tested before being deployed to production. 🧪✅

 🌟 Service Operation 3.1. 📞 Incident Management - 🚨 Sample: Any incidents affecting QuickBooks cloud availability or performance are promptly addressed by the support team. 🔧💨 3.2. 🔍 Problem Management - 🔎 Sample: Root cause analysis is conducted for recurring issues with QuickBooks cloud to prevent future incidents. 🌿🔍 3.3. 📈 Event Management - 📊 Sample: AWS CloudWatch is used to monitor QuickBooks cloud for any unusual events or performance issues. 📈🚨

 🎯 Continual Service Improvement 4.1. 📊 Service Measurement and Reporting - 📉 Sample: Key performance indicators (KPIs) for QuickBooks cloud are regularly measured and reported to stakeholders. 📊👥 4.2. 🔄 Service Improvement Plan - 🌟 Sample: Based on performance data and user feedback, continuous improvements are made to QuickBooks cloud. 📈🗳️
 Definitions: